How To Find A Great Name For Your Irish Company

-You have come up an amazing idea for your Business.
+You have come up an amazing idea for your company.
 Now all you need is an equally amazing company name to go with it.
 Ideally, your company name should be unique, easy to pronounce and appealing to your target market.
 Easier said than done, right?

 Here, at Accountant Online, we are dedicated to helping entrepreneurs with every stage of the Company Registration process.

-When you purchase our Company Formation package, we always check your proposed names with The Companies Registration Office (CRO) to make sure it will pass their checks.
+As part of our Company Formation package, we always check your proposed names with The Companies Registration Office (CRO) to make sure it will pass their checks.

 A Limited Company is a separate entity from its directors and shareholders, which means it is legally required to have its own, unique name.
 All Company Names must also end with the word ‘Limited’ attached.